VonHeikemen/devlog/content/tools/using-netrw-vim-builtin-file-explorer.md

 - `gh`: Toggles the hidden files.

 - `%`: Creates a file.
-Well... it actually doesn't, it just gives you the oportunity to create one.
+Well... it actually doesn't, it just gives you the opportunity to create one.
 When you press `%` vim will ask the name you want to give the file and then it lets you edit it.
 After entering the name you have to save the file (using `:write`) to create it.

 - `R`: Renames a file

-- `mt`: Asign the "target directory" used by the move and copy commands.
+- `mt`: Assign the "target directory" used by the move and copy commands.

 - `mf`: Marks a file or directory.
 Any action that can be performed on multiple files depend on these marks.
 So if you want to copy, move or delete files, you need to mark them.